agneay/wallpaper/README.md

 # wallpaper
-Searching the internet for a good desktop-wallpaper you are in the right place
+Searching the internet for a good desktop/mobile wallpaper you are in the right place